-As part of the overall monitoring and evaluation process, projects typically undergo interim and final performance evaluations to assess project implementation, progress in meeting the project objective and overall project outcomes.
 USDOL determines the exact timing of the evaluations through consultation with the project.
 Funds permitting, these evaluations will be conducted by an External M&E Expert contracted with funds outside the project's budget and managed by USDOL.
 However, because USDOL's funding is never guaranteed from year to year, recipients are required to include funding for evaluations in their budgets in the amounts specified in the respective terms and conditions of award.
 In the event funds are not available for a USDOL-funded external evaluation, USDOL will work with the recipient to determine the most appropriate and effective way to make use of existing project funds to contract an evaluator.
 In such cases, the project shall consult with USDOL for guidance on how to proceed with the evaluation.

-In certain cases, USDOL may opt for an internal project review or other evaluation methodologies at the midterm, rather than a contracted full performance evaluation.
+If an evaluation is planned for the midpoint of the project, USDOL may opt for an internal project review or use other evaluation methodologies rather than a contracted full performance evaluation.
 In these cases, USDOL will consider factors such as, but not limited to, project duration, project funding amount, safety of evaluators, etc. Such reviews would be used to assess progress towards meeting outcomes, reasons for successes or failures to meet them, and any follow-up actions to be taken.

-Prior to the start of each external evaluation, the External M&E Expert will lead the process of developing the specific terms of reference (TOR) for the evaluation and provide additional guidance on the evaluation scope and process as required, with oversight from OCFT.
+Prior to the start of each external evaluation, the External M&E Expert will lead the process of developing the specific TOR for the evaluation and provide additional guidance on the evaluation scope and process as required, with oversight from OCFT.
 The recipient will have the opportunity to provide inputs to and comments on the TOR and to review and comment on the draft evaluation report.
 The recipient must provide the USDOL-contracted external evaluator with relevant background materials and with all necessary support in relation to the implementation of the evaluation on a mutually agreed-upon timeline prior to the start of the evaluation field work.
+The recipient must also provide the evaluators with the completed data quality assessment (if using the USDOL-suggested format, this is the RDQA form).
 The recipient must also work with the USDOL-contracted external evaluator and any other stakeholders to provide logistical support to facilitate an evaluation.